1. Your baby’s growth makes it a great time to incorporate them into family meals, even if they’re not ready for all the same foods yet.

 3. Family mealtime offers a developmental chance to introduce utensils and cups as your baby imitates you.

 4. Including your baby in meals gradually adapts to their routine, fostering learning, interest in new foods, and good table manners through observation and imitation.

 Your baby has grown a lot and now’s a great time to start including them in family meals!

 Despite not being ready to eat everything the family eats, your baby can begin to try many different textures, consistencies, and flavors.
-He can try small pieces of the same food others eat; but limit the amount of added salt and sugar.
-It’s also a very good time developmentally to introduce the spoon and sippy cup if you have not done so yet.
-Sitting around the table, your baby will be able to see you using utensils and drinking from cups, and there is nothing more exciting for a baby than being able to imitate their parents.
+They can try small pieces of the same food others eat, but limit the amount of added salt and sugar.
+It’s also a very good time developmentally to introduce the spoon and cup if you have not done so yet.
+By sitting around the table, your baby will be able to see you using utensils and drinking from cups, and there is nothing more exciting for a baby than being able to imitate their parents.